|

 |||

-For example, shipping a load of one cubic meter (CBM, M³) is equivalent to international delivery of 12 standard U.S. medium boxes measuring 18"x18"x16" each.
+For example, delivering overseas of one cubic meter (CBM, M³) is equivalent to international delivery of 12 standard U.S. medium boxes measuring 18"x18"x16" each.

-Our online freight calculator estimates volume in cubic meters, as shipping costs in global cargo transportation are calculated using the metric system.
-This web page explains the meaning of cubic meters in LCL freight shipping from the USA to worldwide destinations.
+Our online freight calculator estimates volume in cubic meters, as international shipping costs in global cargo transportation are calculated using the metric system.
+It simplifies global logistics for LCL intl shipments.
+This web page explains the meaning of cubic meters in LCL freight from the USA to worldwide destinations.

 What is the CUBIC METER?

-This image and this short video on YouTube should help you figure out how big a cubic meter is.
+This image and the short video on YouTube should help you determine the size of a cubic meter.

 Technically, a M³ can be any combination of dimensions, provided that all three dimensions (in metric meters, including the decimals) are multiplied by each other, resulting in 1.